yadage/yadage/docs/definingworkflows.rst

 Yadage is designed to be extendable.
 As such each stage scheduler definition comes with with its own schema.
 This allows yadage to include new scheduling patterns over time.
 Currenty yadage supports two schedulers:

-1. a singlestep stage, scheduling a single packtivity with a specific parameter set
+1. a single-step stage, scheduling a single packtivity with a specific parameter set
-2. a multistep stage, scheduling a number of instances of the same packtivity but with different parameters each.
+2. a multi-step stage, scheduling a number of instances of the same packtivity but with different parameters each.
 A number of ways to build the parameter sets are supported.

 Typically, stages come with a number of adjustable parameters that steer how it nodes are scheduled in detail.